 Climate change threatens lives and livelihoods as greenhouse gases build up in the atmosphere, yet the main argument for doing nothing is that doing anything would be too expensive.
 Some prominent skeptics even argue that laws designed to stop climate change would "destroy the economy."

-According to a pair of new reports, however, such warnings may be hot air.
+According to a pair of reports, however, such warnings may be hot air.
 Not only is inaction even costlier than action, but action might turn out to be more affordable than most people realize.
 Reining in the greenhouse gas emissions that fuel climate change will have upfront costs, the reports acknowledge, but secondary benefits — like stable energy supplies, lower fuel costs and fewer premature deaths from air pollution — can offset those costs on a global scale, essentially paying us to phase out fossil fuels.

-One of the new studies, "The New Climate Economy," was released Tuesday by the Global Commission on the Economy and Climate (GCEC), an independent group of political and financial leaders chaired by former Mexican President and economist Felipe Calderón.
+One of the studies, "The New Climate Economy," was released by the Global Commission on the Economy and Climate (GCEC), an independent group of political and financial leaders chaired by former Mexican President and economist Felipe Calderón.
 It suggests "countries at all income levels" can reduce their risk from climate change and build "lasting economic growth" at the same time.
 That doesn't mean fighting climate change will cost the same for every country, but if you assign dollar values to things like saving lives and preventing illnesses, it apparently does balance out globally.

 "For years we've heard that fighting climate change will hurt economic growth," Calderón writes in an op-ed about the report.
 "But new analysis finds this is simply not true.
 In fact, reducing greenhouse gas emissions requires action in the very same areas that throughout history have driven economic growth: investment in efficiency, infrastructure and innovation.
 Well-managed policy and business investment in these fields can create growth and reduce the risks of dangerous climate change at the same time."

-The other new study, by the University of Massachusetts Political Economy Research Institute (PERI) and the Center for American Progress (CAP), suggests the U.S. can create 2.7 million clean-energy jobs while curbing its carbon emissions 40 percent from 2005 levels over the next 20 years.
+The other study, by the University of Massachusetts Political Economy Research Institute (PERI) and the Center for American Progress (CAP), suggests the U.S. can create 2.7 million clean-energy jobs while curbing its carbon emissions 40 percent from 2005 levels over the next 20 years.

 "Stabilizing climate change requires a transformational shift in how we construct, finance and deploy our energy infrastructure," it states.
 "This report quantifies that shift by outlining the challenging but feasible steps that can help restore a climate balance and increase overall U.S. employment in the process."

-Both reports come at an auspicious time for climate optimism, thanks to the upcoming People's Climate March and U.N.
+Both reports come at an auspicious time for climate optimism, thanks to the People's Climate March and U.N.
 Climate Summit 2014 in New York City.
 The People's Climate March is expected to draw 100,000 people on Sept.
 21, backed by thousands more at joint marches in cities worldwide.
 Its goal is to show world leaders their constituents care about climate change and want them to as well.
 The U.N.
 Climate Summit on Sept.
 23, which isn't part of formal U.N. climate talks, is similarly meant to "raise political will and mobilize action" ahead of a major climate conference in Paris next year.

 That Paris meeting is expected to be a pivotal event in international climate negotiations, with experts predicting record attendance and scientists warning it may be humanity's best remaining chance to avert catastrophic climate upheaval.
 This month's one-day U.N.
 Climate Summit is sort of a pep rally for Paris, designed to "show that leaders across sectors and at all levels are taking action, thus expanding the reach of what is possible today, in 2015, and beyond."